 Clients appreciate Tom’s aptitude for understanding their businesses and goals, and for finding efficient, cost-effective strategies for developing and protecting their intellectual property.
 His experience in all aspects of intellectual property law enables him to provide a comprehensive understanding of the issues involved in each project.

-He is a member of the firm's Diversity and Inclusion Committee and Associate Review Committee.
 He is an active volunteer and also serves as a member of the Board of Directors for Lawyers for the Creative Arts, an organization that provides pro bono legal services to low income artists and arts organizations.

 - Won summary judgment in a trademark and copyright case for a ball bearing manufacturer in Federal Court in Connecticut.
 The plaintiff’s trademark claims were found to be barred by laches and the allegedly copied materials were found not protectable under copyright.
 This decision was affirmed by the Second Circuit Court of Appeals.